k2view-academy/K2View-Academy/articles/02_fabric_architecture/04_fabric_commands.md

     |date     |2022-07-19|
     ~~~

-  * **CURSOR** – The first flow's output is transformed into a table.
-Other outputs are being disregarded.
+  * **CURSOR** — the output of the first flow is transformed into a table; all other outputs are disregarded.

     Case 1: the following output: